Sovereign Debt, Why It's Important, and Rankings

 Creditors first start to worry whether the country will default on the interest payments.
 This becomes a self-fulfilling prophecy because, as fears rise, so does the amount of interest a country must promise to pay to float new bonds.
 Countries must borrow at ever-more expensive rates to pay off the older, cheaper debt.
 If this cycle continues, the nation may be forced to default on its debt altogether.

-Debt crises have occurred for centuries, usually as a result of wars or recessions.
+Debt crises have occurred for centuries, as a result of wars or recessions.
 In the 1980s, a wave of defaults occurred in East Europe, Africa, and Latin America.
 This was a result of a boom in bank lending in the 1970s.
 When the 1981 recession hit, interest rates rose, triggering defaults in the emerging market countries.

-The Good - Here are nine countries with debt less than 10 percent of their annual economic output or GDP.
+The Good - Here are nine countries with debt that's less than 10% of their annual economic output or GDP.
 Some countries, like Brunei, have plenty of revenue to pay for government services.
 This revenue comes mostly from natural resources.
 They have a healthy GDP growth rate, so they don't need to boost economic growth through deficit spending.
 Others, like Wallis and Futuna, still have traditional economies that rely on farming.

 - 0.0% -- Macau